KeshiaRose/Toggl-Web-Data-Connector/README.md

 **API Token:** This can be found at the bottom of your "[My Profile](https://toggl.com/app/profile)" page

-**Start & End Dates:** The timeframe you would like to pull data for
+**Start & End Dates:** The timeframe you would like to pull data for.
+Check "Always today" to always use the current day for refreshes.